 Ultimately, the best way of keeping thermal receipts is to make a copy of them.
 Photocopies should suffice as proof of purchase, according to consumer rights experts CHOICE spoke with, but we've heard of some stores (contrary to Australian Consumer Law) refusing to honour them.
 For these cases, the original receipt stapled to the copy and/or a complaint to the ACCC should work better.

-How do you know if you have a thermal receipt?
+How do I know if I have a thermal receipt?

 To check whether you have a thermal receipt, scratch a blank part with a fingernail and look for the tell-tale black mark.

 In May 2013, CHOICE asked shadow shopper Lisa (not her real name) to contact five stores.
-Lisa told them she had purchased an item that was faulty, but her receipt had faded before she had an opportunity to return it.
+Lisa told them she had bought an item that was faulty, but her receipt had faded before she had an opportunity to return it.
+Here are her experiences:

 - At Myer, Lisa's story met with little resistance.
 "The receipts do fade, they don't last forever," a Myer customer service agent acknowledged.
 "You should photocopy them."
 The agent told Lisa she could use a record of her credit card transaction, her MYER One (Myer's loyalty program) purchase history or the date of the purchase as proof of purchase, and Myer would attempt to reprint the original receipt.